 If the extent of how long the subject would matter is shorter than a few weeks, then is there any point in worrying about it?
 Don’t sweat the small stuff.

-Stress balls, squeeze balls, or a stress reliever ball, is a soft ball which could be squeezed, rolled, even thrown.
+Stress balls, squeeze balls, or a stress reliever ball, is a softball that could be squeezed, rolled, even thrown.

 We all become stressed, but it is important to realize that we all must deal with daily stresses.